DataDog/dd-trace-js/README.md

 ### Experimental ESM Support

+> **Warning**
+> ESM support has been temporarily disabled starting from Node 20 as significant
+> changes are in progress.

 ESM support is currently in the experimental stages, while CJS has been supported since inception.
 This means that code loaded using `require()` should work fine but code loaded using `import` might not always work.